dee077/NetflixGpt/README.md

 - **Movie Trailers and Previews:**
   - Add the option to preview trailers before watching the full movie.

 ## Technologies Used

 - React
 - Tailwind CSS
-- React Router*
+- React Router

-- **YouTube API:**
-  - Used for embedding movie trailers and video content.
+- **YouTube API:** Used for embedding movie trailers and video content.

-- **ChatGPT API:**
-  - An API provided by OpenAI for integrating conversational AI into the application, enabling advanced
-    movie recommendations and interactions.
+- **ChatGPT API:** An API provided by OpenAI for integrating conversational AI into the application, enabling advanced movie recommendations and interactions.
+- **The Movie Database (TMDb) API**: For providing comprehensive movie data, including details, images, and recommendations.

 ## Getting Started